-The Company is a party to an accounts receivable facility through TSPC, Inc. ("TSPC"), a wholly-owned subsidiary, to sell trade accounts receivable of substantially all of the Company's domestic business operations.
-Under this facility, TSPC, from time to time, may sell an undivided fractional ownership interest in the pool of receivables up to approximately \$75.0 million to a third party multi-seller receivables funding company.
-The net amount financed under the facility is less than the face amount of accounts receivable by an amount that approximates the purchaser's financing costs.
-The cost of funds under this facility consisted of a 1-month LIBOR-based rate plus a usage fee of 1.00% and a fee on the unused portion of the facility of 0.35% as of December 31, 2017 and 2016.
+In March 2018, the Company terminated its accounts receivable facility previously utilized through TSPC, Inc. ("TSPC"), a wholly-owned subsidiary.
+The facility was used to sell trade accounts receivable of substantially all of the Company's domestic business operations.
+Under this facility, TSPC, from time to time, could sell an undivided fractional ownership interest in the pool of receivables up to \$75.0 million to a third-party multi-seller receivables funding company.
+The cost of funds under this facility consisted of a 1-month LIBOR-based rate plus a usage fee of 1.00% and a fee on the unused portion of the facility of 0.35%.

 At December 31, 2017, the Company had no amounts outstanding under the facility and \$57.8 million available but not utilized.
-At December 31, 2016, the Company had \$45.5 million outstanding and \$10.1 million available but not utilized.
-Aggregate costs incurred under the facility were \$1.0 million, \$0.9 million and \$1.0 million for the years ended December 31, 2017, 2016 and 2015, respectively, and are included in interest expense in the accompanying consolidated statement of operations.
-The facility expires on June 30, 2020.
+Aggregate costs incurred under the facility were \$0.1 million, \$1.0 million and \$0.9 million for the years ended December 31, 2018, 2017 and 2016, respectively, and are included in interest expense in the accompanying consolidated statement of operations.